ably-labs/models/docs/concepts/concepts.md

     A[State v0] -->|event| B(State v1) --> |...| C(State vN)
 ```

-The next state is produced by an *update function*, which is a pure function of the previous state and the change event:
+The next state is produced by an *merge function*, which is a pure function of the previous state and the change event:

 ```ts
 (state, event) => state